 Sado Island moves to its own beat

-As an island that faces Korea and China, Sado was often the first to receive influence from Japan’s neighbors with art and customs traveling through Sado before heading to Honshu (the main island).
+As an island that faces Korea and China, Sado Island was often the first to receive influence from Japan’s neighbors with art and customs traveling through Sado before heading to Honshu (the main island).
 It was also a known location of banishment for political dissidents, the ruling powers’ opposition, and even nobles, including Emperor Juntoku in 1221.
 They weren’t sent to Sado with nothing though, and often brought their own court with them, bringing theatrical arts and entertainment from Kyoto to the island.

 Thanks to this swirling concoction of inbound entertainment, Sado has developed a strong culture of performance art.
 To this day, Sado retains a strong love of Noh theater, with more than 30 stages on the island.
 But it isn’t Noh that the island is well known for today.